franklin113/TD_Stage_Window/README.md

 - Output and media items can now be named
   - Outputs have display labels
-  - Note- There's currently a bug with the alpah on these labels.
+  - Note- There's currently a bug with the alpha on these labels so the background may not be transparent.

 ## 0.03